Isaac Barré

-Isaac Barré (15 October 1726 – 20 July 1802) was an Anglo-Irish soldier and politician.
-He earned distinction serving with the British Army during the Seven Years' War and later became a prominent Member of Parliament, where he was a vocal supporter of William Pitt.
-He is known for coining the term "Sons of Liberty" in reference to American colonists who opposed the British government's policies.
+Lieutenant-Colonel Isaac Barré (15 October 1726 – 20 July 1802) was a British Army officer and politician.
+Barré served with distinction serving in the Seven Years' War and later became a member of parliament, where he was a vocal supporter of William Pitt, 1st Earl of Chatham.
+He is known for coining the term "Sons of Liberty" in reference to the Patriots of the Thirteen Colonies.

 Early life

 Barré was born in Dublin on 15 October 1726, the son of Marie Madelaine (Raboteau) Barré and Peter Barré, Huguenot refugees who escaped to Ireland.
 Peter Barré became a linen dealer and served as High Sheriff of Dublin City.
-Isaac Barré was educated at Trinity College, and graduated in 1745.
+Isaac Barré was educated at Trinity College, and graduated with a Bachelor of Arts degree in 1745.
 His parents hoped he would study law, and David Garrick thought he had potential as an actor and offered to hire and train him, but Barré decided on a military career and entered the British Army in 1746.

 Military career

 Barré joined the 32nd Regiment of Foot as an ensign in 1746.
 The regiment was based in Flanders during the War of the Austrian Succession, and Barré gained his initial army experience prior to the end of the conflict in 1748.
 He continued to serve, and was promoted to lieutenant in 1755, and captain in 1756.
 During the French and Indian War, he served under his patron General James Wolfe on the Rochefort expedition of 1757, when he first met Lord Shelburne, and afterwards in Canada where he was appointed adjutant-general, fighting at both Louisbourg (1758) and Quebec (1759).
 In 1759, he was promoted to major, but the rank applied only during his service in America.
 In the Quebec expedition, in which Wolfe was killed, Barré was severely wounded by a bullet in the cheek and lost the use of his right eye.
-He was among the group gathered around the dying Wolfe, which was immortalized in Benjamin West's celebrated picture.
+He was among the group gathered around the dying Wolfe, which was immortalised in Benjamin West's celebrated picture.

 Returning to England in September 1760, despite many years of commendable service, Barré was denied promotion by William Pitt the Elder and turned to Shelburne for help.
 After undertaking a tour of Shelburne's Irish estates, he was advanced to lieutenant colonel of the 106th Foot, and in 1763 he was appointed to the lucrative posts of adjutant general of the British Army and Governor of Stirling Castle.